 The suction and negative pressure provided by cupping can loosen muscles, encourage blood flow, and sedate the nervous system, which makes it an ideal treatment for high blood pressure.
 Cupping is often used to treat conditions like muscle pain and tightness, colds with fluid accumulation, and swelling.
 It is also used to relieve back and neck pains, stiff muscles, anxiety, fatigue, migraines, rheumatism, and even cellulite.
 For cellulite treatments, oil is applied to the skin, and then the cups are moved up and down the skin where cellulite is present.

-Just like acupuncture, cupping follows the lines of the meridians.
+Cupping follows the lines of the meridians.
 There are five meridian lines on the back, and these are where the cups are typically placed on the patient’s body.
 Cupping can better align and relax your qi.
 By targeting the meridian lines, cupping moves on the paths through which life energy flows freely throughout the body, through all tissues and organs, thus providing a smoother and more free-flowing qi.

 In the West, qi is described as the vital life force.
 In the East, it is more detailed, and there are two parts to qi.
 There is the physical or nourishing part of qi that is the air, water, and food that humans ingest.
 The other part of qi is more insubstantial — it is the vital fluids and the energy itself that flows through our bodies.
 In the Orient, many practitioners believe that qi needs to be balanced for optimal health.